mikeraab/docker001/Participant-Guide.md

 ## Create a Dockerfile and Docker Image

-In this excersise you will build your wwn image from a Dockerfile
+In this excersise you will build your own image from a Dockerfile.

-About DockerFiles
+**About DockerFiles**

 A Dockerfile is a recipe that starts with a base image, typically a thin Linux OS distribution such as Alpine Linux, and then layers on an app and configuration.
 [According to Docker](https://docs.docker.com/engine/reference/builder/):